Jess2772/myfinanceb/README.md

 # myfinanceb
-View the application at: https://my-finance-b.netlify.app/ Frontend Layer: https://github.com/Jess2772/myfinancef
+View the application at: https://my-finance-b.netlify.app/ <br>
+Frontend Layer: https://github.com/Jess2772/myfinancef
 ### What?
 An application to track and analyze monthly expenses